Characters: Drowtales Other Clans

 A Nidraa'chal first seen during Sil'lice's flashback in chapter 19

 .
 She is actually a member of the Illhar'dro clan, and appears again in chapter 33, where she kills Sandaur.

 who first appear in Chapter 36 in Nuqrah'shareh, during Chrys'tel's sidestory exploits.

 - The Empath (Same as Faen's, but more refined.
 To show just how powerful they are, they ward off one of Faen's "outbursts" (which has taken out quite a few characters in the past), and reopen a Sarghress captain's leg wound when she refuses to reveal anything about the missing vials.
+They even manage to rout an entire invading army on their own.
 The only empath powerful than them is Ash'waren, who might be their mother or grandmother.)

 - Facial Markings (which Chrys immediately recognizes as marking them as Sullisin'rune)